fossunited/the-joy-of-programming/the-joy-of-programming/composing-new-shapes-jp/functional-composition-jp.md

 show(split4)
 ```

-The circle has become an ellipse becase it got streached when be put it beside the other shapes.
+The circle has become an ellipse because it got stretched when be put beside the other shapes.
 We could fix it by putting it below a blank shape.

 ```{.python .joy .example}
 def beside(a, b):